mikboy018/ud036_StarterCode/README.md

-Movie Trailer Website - Udacity Full Stack Web Developer Nanodegree Project 1 9 APR 2018 - Mike Boyer - Boyer.Mike.E@gmail.com
+Movie Trailer Website - Udacity Full Stack Web Developer Nanodegree Project 1 12 APR 2018 - Mike Boyer - Boyer.Mike.E@gmail.com

 Developed for Python 2.7 with Edge web browser.

+Instructions:
-To use, make sure you have chrome installed.
+1) To use, make sure you have chrome installed.
-Retrieve from GitHub here: https://github.com/mikboy018/ud036_StarterCode In your web browser, open fresh_tomatoes.html
+2) Retrieve from GitHub here: https://github.com/mikboy018/ud036_StarterCode
+3) In your web browser, open fresh_tomatoes.html
-To generate the fresh_tomatoes.html file yourself, open entertainment_center.py Enjoy
+4) To generate the fresh_tomatoes.html file yourself, open entertainment_center.py by opening the file in the IDLE terminal
-Give me a passing grade ;)
+5) Once entertainment_center.py is open - press F5 to run.
+6) Enjoy

 RUBRIC: